Nishika2003/XNL-21BCE8562-LLM-3/README.md

 # Run Docker container
 docker run -p 8501:8501 llm-fraud-detection
 ```

-## Usage
-Access the application at `http://localhost:8501` and interact with the fraud detection dashboard.

 ## Technologies Used
 - **Python**: Data processing and model training